telerik/teststudio-docs/docs/automated-tests/elements/find-element.md

 ![Backup Search][114]

 If the element cannot be found in the current page with attached recorder, there will be an informational message stating the same.
+There is no list with suggestions until an actual element from the DOM is selected.

 ![Element Not found][115]